tischi/java3d-core/README.md

 * Users must install Java 3D manually, independent of the application.
-* Thus, at runtime, the application cannot manage the version of Java 3D in the same was that it manages versions of its regular dependencies.
+* Thus, at runtime, the application cannot manage the version of Java 3D in the same way that it manages versions of its regular dependencies.
 * Similarly, at build time, the Java 3D dependency must be treated specially (e.g., with Maven, using `provided` scope in the POM).